skelouse/skelouse.github.io/_posts/2020-10-30-faster_mapping_with_folium.markdown

-The colors are objects of Color so we will use a list comprehension to make the colors simple strings to be used by folium.
+The colors are objects of Color, so we will use a list comprehension to make the colors simple strings to be used by folium.
 Each color has a `.get_web()` method for extracting the raw string.

 ```python